 Next, I went to Praia de Benagil and joined a boat trip to the caves.
 The tour took around one hour and passed through magnificent rock formations, secluded beaches and stunning caves.
 Among these caves, was the Benagil Cave, the most beautiful place I’ve seen during this journey to the Algarve.
 The cave has a large hole in the ceiling, allowing the sun to come through and form a spotlight on the tiny beach below it.

 Back on the shore, I headed to the fort of Nossa Senhora da Encarnação.
 The fort is set right above the main beach of Carvoeiro and it’s the perfect place to capture the town and its typical whitewashed buildings.

 Just beside the fort, I saw a large wooden boardwalk stretching along the coastline and I was immediately curious to see where it was leading to.
 I got on it and walked across the cliffs, feeling the refreshing sea breeze along the way.
 I ended up at Algar Seco, an area full of spectacular rock formations, grottoes and sea caves.
 The view from the top was already impressive, but I decided to venture even further and followed the stairway down to the rocks.
 There were holes everywhere, windows framing the sea and tunnels leading to stunning natural pools.
 I even found a restaurant hidden amongst the rocks, where I sat down and enjoyed a nice cocktail.

 Before going to the hotel, I stopped at a nearby local restaurant for dinner called A Marisqueira and had a delicious plate of grilled fish.

-Once again, the team of Algarve Lifestyle took care of my accommodation and booked me a room at the Monte Santo Resort, one of the most romantic hotels in Europe.
+Once again, the team of Iberian Escapes took care of my accommodation and booked me a room at the Monte Santo Resort, one of the most romantic hotels in Europe.
 Surrounded by small lakes and gardens, the hotel is an authentic oasis and I couldn’t have chosen a better place to relax in Lagoa.